sislam16/Pantry-Party/README.md

 # Pantry Party
-Our application allows users to host a virtual cooking party.
+Pantry Party is a platform where users are able to connect with others by hosting a virtual cooking party.
 Users will have the option to find recipes and follow an interactactive cooking video for recipes or input their personal recipe and follow the directions on a streaming platform.
 Pantry Party allows users to virtually interact with others and cook a meal in the comfort of their home - giving them the ability to share a meal together while apart.

 ## Database Schema
 ![database](./assets/database_schemaG7.png)